 Among the many highlights available during our stay are nature walks, canoeing, bird watching, ox-cart rides, Tharu cultural experiences, and elephant bathing, though the jewel in the crown for most visitors is the unique opportunity to travel through the park on a jeep safari and view the abundant wildlife on offer.
 That includes, if we’re fortunate on the day, the magnificent Bengal tiger and even perhaps one of the wild bull elephants that occasionally roam into the park looking for mates.

 Whether it’s a one-day visit or a multi-day experience to Chitwan, Nepal Trekking Experts can arrange a suitable stay that will fulfill all your requirements.
+You may also prefer the most interesting and richest Safari Bardiya.
 Feel free to contact our staff to discuss all the options.

 Above itinerary is just a guide line.
 If you are not satisfied then please feel free customize it.